 You will need to be passionate about animal welfare to take part in this project.
 Whilst this project is fantastic for enthusiastic and motivated big cat-lovers, you do need to have plenty of initiative and independence.
 This is a great opportunity for people studying biology, zoology or animal management, or who have had experience of animal care.
-It is important that you have a strong knowledge base from the outset to help you settle in to the day to day routine, and to build successfully on that experience.
 It is perfect for those who are looking to learn and contribute at the same time.

 Your contribution as a volunteer is essential to improving the conditions for these majestic creatures.
 Rescued from appalling conditions in poor quality zoos or canned hunting farms, the freedom that the lions experience arriving at LIONSROCK is something that they will never before have tasted.
 For many, it is the first time that they can properly stretch their limbs and feel grass under their feet.

 You will be helping with the important research being carried out here, much of which is aimed at further improving conditions for the lions and encouraging their natural instincts.
 This, combined with its excellent rescue and rehabilitation work, makes LIONSROCK an inspiring place for those wanting to get involved in animal welfare.